 In order to spell we need both phonemic knowledge and morphological knowledge.
+Understanding word derivation - etymological knowledge - also supports spelling ability.

 Phonemic knowledge

 This is the correspondence between letters (graphemes) and sounds (phonemes).
 It includes knowledge about:

 - phonics (e.g. knowledge about letter and sound correspondence, differences between long and short vowels, the identification, segmentation and blending of phonemes in speech and how these influence spelling); - spelling patterns and conventions (e.g. how the consonant doubles after a short vowel, words with common letter strings but different pronunciations); - homophones (e.g. words with common pronunciations but different spelling: to, two, too). - Phonological knowledge.
 This relates to: - syllables and rhymes; - analogy.